-Karen Fielder, Consultant, recently earned a Master of Arts in English from the University of Wyoming.
+Karen Fielder, Consultant and Library Liason, recently earned a Master of Arts in English from the University of Wyoming.
 She is currently a PhD student in English at the CUNY Graduate Center.
 She brings seven years of experience in college teaching as well as a background working with English language learners and students with disabilities.
 She believes that the most important quality of an effective writing teacher is the ability to meet students where they are in the writing process.

-Diana Hamilton, Consultant, is a PhD candidate at Cornell University, where she taught First-Year Writing Seminars and tutored in the Writing Walk-in Service.
+Diana Hamilton, Consultant and Consultant Development Coordinator, is a PhD candidate at Cornell University, where she taught First-Year Writing Seminars and tutored in the Writing Walk-in Service.
 She received her BA in Comparative Literature from NYU.
 In addition to her academic work, she is the author of two books of poetry (Okay, Okay, Truck Books 2012 and Universe, Ugly Duckling 2014), and her critical and creative writings have appeared in The Believer, Esopus, Bomb, and other publications.
 She is currently writing a dissertation on the concept of style in “experimental” American literature.

 Dawn Jordan, Consultant, received her MA in TESOL from Hunter College and her MA in Media Studies from The New School.
-Dawn is a veteran consultant, having worked at the Writing Center since 2005, and she also brings an extensive background of teaching and tutoring multilingual students, in particular, from her work in academic programs at LaGuardia and Hunter Colleges.
-Currently, she teaches English as a Second Language (ESL) reading and writing courses at LaGuardia and business writing courses at the United Nations.
+Having worked at the Baruch Writing Center since 2005, Dawn is a veteran consultant, and she also brings an extensive background of teaching and tutoring multilingual students in particular from her work in academic programs at LaGuardia and Hunter College.
+Currently, she teaches English as a Second Language (ESL) reading and writing as well as business correspondence courses at the United Nations.

 Rachel Kravetz, Consultant, received a BA in History from Columbia and an MFA in Painting from Yale, and is now a PhD candidate in English at the CUNY Graduate Center.
-She has taught composition at Brooklyn College, where she also worked as a writing tutor.
+She is currently teaching a class on research methods at Parsons The New School for Design, and has taught literature at Queens College and both composition and research methods at Brooklyn College.
 She welcomes appointments with students in all disciplines.

-Xander Landfair, Consultant, holds an MFA in Writing from Columbia and a BA in religious studies from the University of Florida.
+Xander Landfair, Consultant and Consultant Development Coordinator, holds an MFA in Writing from Columbia and a BA in religious studies from the University of Florida.
 As a composition instructor, a corporate writing consultant, and a magazine editor, he has worked closely with students and professionals at all stages of development as writers.
 He currently serves as Assistant Director of the Writing Center at Columbia University.
 His work has recently appeared or is forthcoming in The Missouri Review, The Boston Review, and Guernica: a magazine of art and politics.
 Specialties: organization and structure; publishing; grammar; creative writing; job search materials; and documentation styles.

-Matt Lombardi, Consultant, holds a BFA in English from Emerson College and an MFA in Creative Writing from The New School.
+Matt Lombardi, Consultant and Writing Workshop Coordinator, holds a BFA in English from Emerson College and an MFA in Creative Writing from The New School.
 He currently teaches English at Baruch College and has taught as a visiting lecturer from Baruch at Southwestern University of Finance and Economics in Chengdu, China.
 His nonfiction and prose have appeared in Details, The Daily Beast, The Bellevue Literary Review, and The Millions.

 Jeffrey McClellan, Front Desk Attendant, is in his fourth year at Baruch, pursuing a Bachelor of Business Administration degree in Business Management (concentration in Human Resources).
 He has a strong passion for both helping and working alongside others, which has led him toward social organizations like the New York Needs You Fellowship, Percy Ellis Sutton Urban Male Leadership Academy, and Phi Eta Sigma Honor Society.
 He spent his last two summers interning at a Financial Services firm in its Human Capital Management Division.
 His interests include peer mentoring, public speaking, as well as listening to and writing music.